The "Can We?" Project

 Last year, a team of Waynflete faculty, staff, and community members developed a cross-community response to this challenge.
 Drawing its name from this essential question, The “Can We?”
 Project seeks answers.
 In partnership the Maine Heritage Policy Center, the initial project brought together 29 youth from seven schools across Maine who represented a diverse range of backgrounds, political viewpoints, and life experiences.
 Over five months, the students worked together with experienced facilitators to learn to talk across deep divides, develop a shared vision of a better Maine, and design an interactive forum with political leadership.
 Students were asked to question their own ideas, challenge each other, and collaborate.
 In the process they developed basic democratic skills seemingly lost in this divisive moment: valuing dialogue, mediating differences, holding elected officials accountable, and working collectively for a higher purpose.

 The result was powerful.
-Check out the short linked here.
+Check out the short video linked here.

 The “Can We?”
 Project’s unique value is its approach to political dialogue and active civic engagement through the lenses of self-examination, empathy, mediation, and collaboration.
 We believe that this model can and should be replicated in schools and communities across the country.
-We are inviting other independent schools with shared commitment to public service and an interest in dialogue across difference to join us in running the second year of the Project.
+We have invited seven independent schools from around the country, with a shared commitment to public service and an interest in dialogue across difference, to join us in running the second year of the Project.
 These schools will become collaborators and thought partners as we refine and improve the project design.
 This July, Waynflete will host a four-day incubator cohort training for faculty and administrators to introduce the project design, present the curricula, and brainstorm how best to implement the Project in each school community.
 We are also starting to plan the second year of the “Can We?”
 Project sponsored by Waynflete, to take place in 2019-20.

 If you are interested in learning more about the project, please contact Jeannemarie Halleck, “Can We?”
 Project Director, at firstname.lastname@example.org or 207.774.7863, ext.
 1163.